-Emails give you more than 140 characters and you also have the ability to give more information and include tutorials.
-This will increase your conversion rates because the emails are customized and touch on your reader’s pain points.
+Emails give you more than 140 characters, and you can also provide more information and include tutorials.
+This will increase your conversion rates because the emails are customized and touch on your reader?s pain points.

 10. Sell Products On Auto-pilot

 Most bloggers get to a point where they have products that they sell to their readers.
-These products are often very helpful for your readers and enhance your blog posts.
+These products are often beneficial for your readers and enhance your blog posts.

 The email list allows you to create sales funnels that go out at a specified time to promote your products to your readers.
 Set these funnels on autopilot to go out once a quarter or once every two or three weeks, whichever you choose.

 This reminds your readers of these products often, and you haven?t done any extra work.
 Don?t forget that It takes readers on average seven times to see a product before they?re ready to purchase.